2:011 Membership and Responsibilities of University Curriculum Committee

 method of selection.

-One member of the graduate student body shall be designated by September 15 for a
+One member of the graduate student body shall be designated by August 15for a term

 Three members shall be appointed by the President, from among the full-time, tenured